copernicus-mogley/zkav.club/README.md

 ## Zero-knowledge Audiovisual Club
 We are a collective of students and experts collaborating within cutting-edge STEM communities to create live and archival content, both on-location and online.

-Our mission is to preserve and share the valuable information presented and discussed at conferences, meetups, camps, and conventions.

-We aim to provide access to this previously exclusive knowledge to the entire world, ensuring it is available for all time.
+Our mission is to preserve and share the valuable information presented and discussed at conferences, meetups, camps, and conventions – aiming to provide access to this previously exclusive knowledge to the entire world and ensuring it's available for all time.

 ### Live event production and promotion services